DeterminateSystems/bootspec-secureboot/rfc.md

   - The store path of the generation's kernel
   - `"${config.boot.kernelPackages.kernel}/${config.system.boot.loader.kernelFile}"`
 - `kernelParams` (eval-time)
-  - A JSON list of parameters to pass to the kernel
+  - A list of parameters to pass to the kernel
   - `config.boot.kernelParams`
 - `kernelVersion` (eval-time)
   - The version of the generation's kernel
   - `config.boot.kernelPackages.kernel.modDirVersion`
 - `schemaVersion`
-  - The version of the bootloader schema described by the boot.json
+  - The version of the bootloader schema described by the specification file
 - `specialisations` (eval-time)
-  - A JSON mapping of specialisation names to the location of their boot.json
+  - A mapping of specialisation names to the location of their specification file
 - `systemVersion` (eval-time)
   - The generation's NixOS version
   - `config.system.nixos.label`